Tour de Beauce

-Tour de Beauce is a men's elite professional road bicycle racing multi-day event held each June in the Beauce region of Quebec, Canada since 1986.
+Tour de Beauce (/fr/) is a men's elite professional road bicycle racing multi-day event held each June in the Beauce region of Quebec, Canada since 1986.
 It is the oldest stage-race in North America, and is a Union Cycliste Internationale (UCI)-rated 2.2 continental circuit stage race on the UCI America Tour.

 The Queen Stage of the Tour de Beauce features the ascension of the iconic Mont-Mégantic National Park, a 6-km climb averaging 10% and peaking at 18% on the highest elevation road in the Province of Quebec.

 The race has five stages, including two half-stages, one of which is usually held in Quebec City.
 Quebec has hosted a stage of the Tour de Beauce for 25 consecutive years.

 Classifications

 The race has five individual classifications, and the leader in each wears a special jersey.